luisbebop/mission/README.md

 We're currently [raising money](https://angel.co/hypernet-1).

 # What's the status of Hypernet?
-Parts of Hypernet are exactly as advertised but most parts are completely fake.
-A lot of functionality isn't powered by our p2p network yet.
+Some parts of Hypernet are real some parts are fake.
+In other words,s some of the functionality isn't powered by our p2p network yet.
 Instead we cheat and use a centralized server.
-The thing is, we have absolutely no idea what we're doing and our guess is neither does anyone else.
-(Incidentally, if you know how to fix the internet and existing models of software development [we want to hear from you](mailto:info@hypernet.io).
-In the mean time, before we commit to implementing something crazy (like an entirely new functional programming language) we want to be sure that what we're building is actually useful.
-The best way we know to do that is to mock it up using a disposable implementation and see what works and what doesn't.
-So you'll just have to wait for the grand unveiling... or you could [jump in right away](http://github.com/hypernet).
+This lets us expirement using cheap, disposable code without committing to something crazy (like writing an entirely new functional programming language).
+In this way we *quickly* find out what works and what doesn't.
+If you want to use hypernet  you'll just have to wait for the grand unveiling... or you could [jump in right away](http://github.com/hypernet).
 We're open source and we welcome your contributions.